Sharmaine30/Final_Project/README.md

 WHERE
     movie_id = 5;

---To delete a movie
+ - To delete a movie
 DELETE FROM Movie
 WHERE movie_id = 10

---To add a movie
+ - To add a movie
 INSERT INTO Movie (title, genre, release_date, duration, language, description, price) VALUES
     ('Another Movie', 'Drama, Romance', '2023-12-15', '01:45:00', 'English', 'A beautiful love story.', 299.99);

---Schedules
+* Schedules
 SELECT
     Movie.title AS movie_title,
     Show.show_date AS show_date,